colinswrath/WindsOfTheNorth/installation.markdown

  - In some rare cases you may see a fourth number be used, which I will refer to as `HOTFIX`.
 These list "updates" will be used if the list needs to be recompiled for any reason.
 There will be no changes in these "updates" as they are purely for maintenance.\
 Before updating, please check the [changelog](../changelog/) and back up your saves.
 You may need to start a new game after certain updates.

 Updating is like installing the list.
-Simply make sure your paths are the same and tick the `overwrite existing modlist` button.
+Simply make sure your paths are the same and install as usual.

  **Note**: Any mods you have added will be deleted when updating.
 To make sure that Wabbajack does not delete your added mods upon updating, prefix your mods with **[NoDelete]**.